 (2) the candidate may then stand independent watches, but an unconditionally approved Protected Species Observer must be onboard the dredge to provide assistance and confirmation of species identification during the next 48 watch hours.

 Upon completion of these requirements, the candidate should submit completion confirmation to us (i.e., name of dredge, name of Supervisor, and date of completion).
-We will then provide the Protected Species Observer a letter stating that they are unconditionally approved to monitor interactions with listed species aboard hopper dredges, to stand independent watches without supervision, and to train conditionally approved observers.
+We will then provide the Protected Species Observer confirmation stating that they are unconditionally approved to monitor interactions with listed species aboard hopper dredges, to stand independent watches without supervision, and to train conditionally approved observers.

 Trainers and Providers

-There are numerous environmental consultants who provide or train Protected Species Observers for different sectors of industry.
+There are numerous protected species consultants who provide or train Protected Species Observers for different sectors of industry.
 Please contact the consultants directly for more information on their programs.
 Consultants generally submit resumes to NOAA Fisheries for approval consideration, but individuals may also submit their credentials directly to us.
 NOAA Fisheries does not endorse any consultants or their training programs.
 However, NOAA Fisheries reviews curriculum and training materials periodically as a means of standardizing the course of instruction.
 For privacy reasons, NOAA Fisheries does not supply the names of approved observers to consultants or to industry.